Are low frequency macroeconomic variables important for high frequency electricity prices?: Empirical Results

-To test the predictive accuracy, we apply \cite{Diebold1995} t-tests for equality of the average loss (with loss defined as squared error, log score or CRPS).\footnote{Regarding density forecasts, we use equal weights and not adopt weighting scheme as in \cite{Amisano2007}} The asterisks denote if the differences in accuracy are statistically different from zero, with one, two or three asterisks corresponding to significance level $10\%$, $5\%$ and $1\%$ respectively.
-We use p-values based on one-sided test, where the benchmark models are the null hypothesis and the other models are the alternatives.
-We also employ the Model Confidence Set procedure of \cite{hansen_etal.2011} to jointly compare the predictive power of all models.
-We use the \textsf{R} package \textsf{MCS} detailed in \cite{bernardi_catania.2016} and differences are tested separately for each class of models (meaning for each panel in the tables and for each horizon).
+{In detail, in our tables, we report the RMSE, average log predictive score and average CRPS for all the models with seasonal dummies or with day-of-the-week dummies.
+Since we do not consider a single benchmark model, but we consider a group of benchmark models, the ones with day-of-the-week dummies and the BAR with seasonal dummies, we have employed the Model Confidence Set procedure of \cite{hansen_etal.2011} to jointly compare the predictive power of all models.
+We use the \textsf{R} package \textsf{MCS} detailed in \cite{bernardi_catania.2016} and differences are tested separately for each class of models (meaning for each panel in the tables and for each horizon) with a confidence level of $\alpha=0.1$.}